 In a nutshell, MSN students are trained for direct practice and patient care, while DNP students are trained in healthcare research and policy in addition to this patient care.
 As such, the DNP is often considered to be a terminal role for nurses, and the highest level of education that one might pursue.
 Many nurses who work in a leadership capacity will hold their DNP.

-You can earn either or both degrees within 3-5 years, depending on the specific program that you enroll in, whether you study full time or part time, whether you complete an accelerated degree, etc.
+You can earn either or both degrees within three to five years, depending on the specific program that you enroll in, whether you study full time or part time, whether you complete an accelerated degree, etc.

 In order to become a nurse practitioner, you’ll need to obtain at least a BSN and MSN, pass certification exams, perform clinical research, and apply for licensure within the states you wish you to practice.
 But, depending on your career goals and the specific states in which you wish to practice, you may need to earn your DNP to become a nurse practitioner or advance your career to take on leadership roles.